 The average price range for hair transplant surgery at JEV Plastic Surgery & Medical Aesthetics is $10,000.
 The costs for this customized surgical treatment can vary widely from patient to patient, based on the specific details of each individual’s unique treatment plan.
-The techniques used, the number of hair transplants placed, and any other additional treatments (such as PRP injections) can impact the total price of hair transplant surgery.
+The techniques used, the number of hair transplants placed, and any other additional treatments can impact the total price of hair transplant surgery.
 To get an accurate estimate for your hair transplant surgery and/or hair restoration treatment, we recommend scheduling a consultation with Dr. Houssock.
 During this appointment, she can determine the best approach for achieving your hair restoration goals and develop a personalized treatment plan.
 Based on the details of your treatment plan, our office team can calculate a cost quote for your care.
 Once you receive the quote, we encourage you to ask our team any questions you may have about pricing, financing options, and scheduling your treatment.
 Our goal is always to make hair restoration treatments as successful, accessible, and affordable as possible, and to achieve that aim we offer financing through third-party lenders— CareCedit®, ALPHAEON™ CREDIT, and Blispay—who can help qualified applicants access manageable, low-/no-interest payments for the high-quality care we provide.

 Additional Frequently Asked Questions About Hair Restoration